 Nature of help provided

-Pastoral advisors may offer telephone advice, but will also be happy to meet with the doctor needing help, and where appropriate, others concerned about their welfare.
-Their objective is to help the doctor in question get through the crisis.
+Pastoral advisors are only able to offer telephone advice at the moment due to the COVID-19 situation but will hopefully be able to return to meeting with the doctor needing help (if need be), and where appropriate, others concerned about their welfare.
 They will provide confidential advice, interceding where appropriate, with other agencies on the doctor’s behalf, or signposting them to other sources of help and advice.

 Our advisors are able to signpost a menu of experts and professional services to suit different needs, ranging from a psychiatrist, career guidance counsellor to psychotherapists qualified in Cognitive Behavioural Therapy (CBT) and who are accredited by counselling regulation bodies such as the BACP, BABCP and UKCP.